I Understand

 Porto Pozzo

-Porto Pozzo is a small village set at the base of the estuary of the same name.
+Porto Pozzo is a small village at the base of the estuary of the same name.
 There is a pretty port with a small beach and jetty to hire pedaloes and boats and from where boat trips go out to the nearby Maddalena islands.
-There is also an excellent family run restaurant, pizzeria & grill for local fish and seafood.
+There is also an excellent family run restaurant, pizzeria & grill specialising in local fish and seafood.
 The village has a few shops, supermarket, café bar and pizzeria but for further needs the large town of Santa Teresa is approximately 7km away.
-There are lovely beaches nearby including Conca Verde (near Hotel La Coluccia), La Licciola at Valle dell’Erica, Marmorata and Capo Testa.
+There are lovely beaches nearby including Conca Verde, La Licciola at Valle dell’Erica, Marmorata and Capo Testa.
 For watersports, Porto Pollo is 5km away on the way to Palau.

 Poltu Quatu